 What makes it instantly appealing is the simple user interface.
 I have a lot of experience coding database software from scratch.
-A large part of that is designing the database structure, but even more time is spent designing and implementing a user interface.
+A large part of that is designing the database structure, but even more time is spent designing and implementing a good user interface.

-It is easy to add new tables and define the fields in each table using the interface.
+Airtable looks like a spreadsheet.
+The initial view is a table where you can add named columns of different types such as text, dates, various number formats, formulas and others you might expect in a spreadsheet.
+It is easy to add new tables and define the fields in each table through the user interface.
 You can also import existing spreadsheets (in CSV format).

 There are several different views of the data available.
 The default view is a grid (spreadsheet).
 This can be customised by filtering on the values of one or more fields (for example, only displaying the active projects for a particular client), by grouping the rows and changing the sort criteria.